-1. Helps lose weight
+1. Helps with weight loss

 2. Improve type 2 diabetes

-3. May protect heart health
+3. May protect cardiovascular health.

 4. May reduce inflammation

 Short-term fasting reduces inflammatory activity in the body.
-According to a study conducted by experts at Mount Sinai School of Medicine, fasting improves chronic inflammatory disorders while maintaining and mobilizing monocytes.
+According to a study conducted by experts at Mount Sinai School of Medicine, fasting improves chronic inflammatory disorders while maintaining and urgently mobilizing monocytes.
 Monocytes are a type of white blood cell that helps fight infection.

-5. Prevent weight gain
+5. Prevent weight regain.

 Source: https://laodong.vn/suc-khoe/mot-so-loi-ich-cua-che-do-an-kieng-omad-1368237.ldo